What Should I Do After An Accident At Work?

 Report The Accident To Your Employer

-One of the first things you should do after being in an accident at work is tell your employer about the accident and tell them what has happened.
+One of the first things you should do after being in an accident at work is tell your employer about the accident.
+Tell them what has happened.
 This can mean reporting it to your supervisor or your line manager so that your employer is aware of the accident and that you have been injured.
 It is also important that you ask for an accident report form to be completed.
-Your employer has a duty to first of all prevent accidents and protect you from being involved in an accident but also to record any accidents properly.
+Your employer has a duty to first of all prevent accidents and protect you from being involved in an accident.
+They also have a duty to record any accidents properly.
 This means that an accident report form must be filled out after an accident.
-This ensures that if you have been in an accident it is properly recorded and a note is taken of it so that your employer cannot try to deny an accident had occurred later on or try to say that they were not notified of the accident.
+This ensures that if you have been in an accident it is properly recorded.
+A note is taken of it.
+Ensuring that your employer cannot try to deny an accident had occurred later.
+Or even trying to say that they were not notified of the accident.

 It is also important that you ask for a copy of the accident report form.

 If you are very badly injured or very badly hurt it may not be at the very top of your priority list.
 It may be that by far the most important and urgent thing to do is to seek medical treatment.
-An accident at work can cause very significant injuries and therefore it may be that getting to a hospital is by far the most important thing you can do.
+An accident at work can cause very significant injuries.
+Therefore it may be that getting to a hospital is by far the most important thing you can do.

-However, once you have recovered sufficiently it is important that you then ensure you contact your employer yourself to make sure that the accident has been properly recorded and an accident report form has been filled out.
+However, once you have recovered sufficiently it is important that you then ensure you contact your employer yourself to make sure that the accident has been properly recorded.
+Ensure that an accident report form has been filled out.

 Do Not Admit Fault

 After an accident you may be confused or you could blame yourself for the accident.
 We have had cases where employers have asked an employee to sign a statement or sign documents in the immediate aftermath of an accident.
 This is not always in your best interest.
-You need to be very careful about what you are being asked to sign and it may be worthwhile having a specialist work accident solicitor review any documents that your employer asks you to sign in the cold light of day rather than signing something in a heightened state whereby you are injured or upset.
+You need to be very careful about what you are being asked to sign.
+It may be worthwhile having a specialist work accident solicitor review any documents that your employer asks you to sign in the cold light of day.
+Rather, than signing something in a heightened state whereby you are injured or upset.

 Any documents that are signed by an employee after an accident can have significant bearing on the outcome of a case and an employer can try to use that to deny an accident was their fault and try to reject the claim.